DingoDjango/snStorageInfo/README.md

 ### **FAQ:**

 - **Q. Does this mod support the latest Subnautica update?**
-- A. Latest version tested on September 2025
+- A. Yes.
+Tested August 2026
 - **Q. Is this mod safe to add or remove from an existing save?**
 - A. Yes
 - **Q. Does this mod have any known conflicts?**
-- A. No, unless some other mod patches *StorageContainer.OnHandHover* and doesn't play nice
+- A. Not yet

 [Source code can be found here.](https://github.com/DingoDjango/snStorageInfo)